Next Start

 From vehicle electronic technology to diagnostics and drivability, the courses offered in UTI’s Automotive Technology program are designed to provide you with the knowledge and hands-on experience you need to succeed as an automotive technician in today’s world.
 Each class covers specific aspects of the automotive industry to provide you with a foundation you can build upon as you pursue your career.1

-You will also review all engine components from valve train components, gasket types and different applications, how the oil system works and how compression ratios relate to speed, horsepower and torque.
+You will also review all engine components, including valve train components, gasket types and different applications, how the oil system works and how compression ratios relate to speed, horsepower and torque.
 Then, you will reassemble the engine.
-Upon completion of the course, students will understand the internal workings of an engine and, if a failure happens, what could cause that failure.

 Key Takeaways: